pelavarre/xshverb/README.md

 My actual Shell sometimes quits on me, refusing to work with unusual bytes.
 Our kind of Python runs well in place of my actual Shell, practically never slapping me out like that

+## 75 is more

+The Python BuiltsIns namespace defines another 70+ Functions, even as you look away from the 70+ Exceptions it defines and the half-a-dozen quasi-reserved words it defines

+The Python Str and Bytes namespaces define another 40+ Functions

+To get us to call on these Functions, you mention them

++ |pq dedent is for Py Str TextWrap DeDent
++ |pq dent is to insert 4 Spaces at the left of each Line
++ |pq lower is for Py Str Lower of each Line
++ |pq title is for Py Str Title of each Line
++ |pq upper is for Py Str Upper of each Line
++ |pq lstrip is for Py Str LStrip of each Line
++ |pq str.lstrip is for Py Str LStrip of the File

 ## Arguments that don't begin with a Dash '-'